A visual history of space-age fashion

-Credit: Pierre Vauthey/Sygma/Getty Images
+Credit: Daniel Simon/Gamma-Rapho/Getty Images

 A visual history of space-age fashion